+The land surrounding Mount Defiance is owned by Fort Ticonderoga Association but remains open to the public.
+This trail is open to cars in the summer with an accessible pavilion at the summit.
+This one mile trail has an elevation of 853’ with so many boulders and views of Lake Champlain along the road, I wasn’t sure if we would bother getting to the summit.
+About ¾ mile up we come to the first major overlook and set of cannons.
 We are not historians but are fortunate to meet an amateur local historian while walking.
 He shares with us that Mount Defiance was know as Rattlesnake Hill to the French.
 The Americans thought Mount Defiance was too steep to fortify but 400 British soldiers cut a road and dragged cannons up the hill in 24 hours causing the Americans to abandon Fort Ticonderoga.
 We question why a few cannons would cause an army to leave a stone fort.
 Our unofficial guide tells we shall see when we get to the summit.

 We walk the next ¼ mile and arrive at the summit.
 There are two more cannons as well as a flagpole and pavilion.
 The view is incredible facing Lake Champlain.
 One can see why the Americans gave up their control of the fort with such an unobstructed view from the top.
 The Americans would have gone to sleep feeling secure in their position only to rise in the morning to cannons pointing at them.
 There is a clear sighting of Fort Ticonderoga to the northeast on the shore of Lake Champlain and Mount Independence in Vermont to the southeast and a major portion of both shorelines of the southern section of Lake Champlain.